 Perfios – https://www.perfios.com/

-Their product is available as on the Google Play Store as well as as an iOS platform.
-This handy pocket expense tracker is the highest rated among it’s peers and commands unrivaled loyalty among its user.
-The main reason why it is the most preferred personal finance manager is because it integrates with more than 700 different e-statement formats issued by banks, credit card companies, financial institutions and brokerages in India.
+Their product is available on the Google Play Store as well as an iOS platform.
+This handy pocket expense tracker is the highest rated among its peers and commands unrivaled loyalty among its user.
+The main reason why it is the most preferred personal finance manager is that it integrates with more than 700 different e-statement formats issued by banks, credit card companies, financial institutions and brokerages in India.
 Perfios currently does not support foreign banks and overseas clients.
 It however supports different personal loan vendors.

 Signing up for their service is free and they provide a single dashboard where you can integrate your different types of accounts like :